Centre Party (Netherlands)

-The Centre Party (Centrumpartij, /nl/, CP) was a Dutch nationalist, right-wing extremist political party espousing an anti-immigrant program; the party itself however fiercely rejected any accusations of racism and fascism.
+The Centre Party (Centrumpartij, /nl/, CP) was a Dutch nationalist, right-wing extremist political party espousing an anti-immigrant program.
 The party was founded by Henry Brookman in 1980, and was represented by Hans Janmaat in the Dutch House of Representatives from 1982, until he was expelled from the party in 1984 and joined the more moderate Centre Democrats.
 The CP, as well as the CD, was subject to a cordon sanitaire by the other parties in the House of Representatives.
 After much infighting and finally legal proceedings against the party, it was declared bankrupt in 1986.
 The party was soon after succeeded by the Centre Party '86, which would become increasingly radical, until it was banned in 1998.

 Party history

 Foundation

 The Centre Party was founded on 11 March 1980 by Henry Brookman, one of the founders of the short-lived National Centre Party (NCP) in 1979 (which had been dissolved the day before the founding of the CP), and a prominent member of the Dutch People's Union (NVU).
 In February 1980, some radical NCP members had harassed Moroccan refugees who held a hunger strike at the Moses and Aaron church in Amsterdam.
 This led to a conflict within the NCP.
 Brookman dissolved the NCP and founded the Centre Party (CP).
 The party contested the 1981 elections unsuccessfully, winning just 0.1% of the vote, the same as the Dutch People's Union.